oak9io/oak9.cli-public/README.md

 Available Commands:

-- `completion`: Generate the autocompletion script for the specified shell
 - `configure`: Configure oak9 cli settings
 - `help`: Help about any command
 - `scan`: Scan a given IaC directory and report on security violations